-|mouth||Contains teeth which cut and tear food before we swallow it, also produces saliva which helps to break down sugars and lubricate the food.|
+|Mouth||Contains teeth which cut and tear food before we swallow it, also produces saliva which helps to break down sugars and lubricates the food.|

-|oesophagus||A tube of muscle that connects the mouth and the stomach.|
+|Oesophagus||A tube of muscle that connects the mouth and the stomach.|

-|stomach||A muscle bag that churns and mixes food.
+|Stomach||A muscle bag that churns and mixes food.
 Some proteins are broken down here.
 The stomach contains strong acid which kills any bacteria that may have been consumed with the food.|

-|small intestine||A long, narrow tube made of muscle.
+|Small intestine||A long, narrow tube made of muscle.
 The final stages of food breakdown occur here before small, useful food molecules are absorbed into the blood.|

-|large intestine||Another tube of muscle, that is wider than the small intestine but shorter.
-Water used by the body to help break down food in the stomach and small intestine is absorbed, leaving behind waste products which harden to form faeces (pooh).|
+|Large intestine||Another tube of muscle, that is wider than the small intestine but shorter.
+Water used by the body to help break down food in the stomach and small intestine is absorbed, leaving behind waste products which harden to form faeces (poo).|

-|rectum||Stores faeces until it passes out of the body.|
+|Rectum||Stores faeces until it is passed out of the body.|

-|anus||The lower opening of the digestive system.
-Faeces leaves the body through this opening.|
+|Anus||The lower opening of the digestive system.
+Faeces leave the body through this opening.|